Dulduityn Danzanravjaa: Legacy

-After Danzan's death one of his disciples, Sh.
+After Danzanravjaa's death one of his disciples, Sh.
 Balchinchoijoo (Ishlodon), collected his manuscripts and relics and served as their curator (Takhilch), a role that passed down to his male heirs.
-After the communist revolution the collection was buried for safekeeping in the mountains, and a map to the location continued to pass within the family of Curators.
+After the Mongolian Revolution of 1921 the collection was buried for safekeeping in the mountains, and a map to the location continued to pass within the family of Curators.
 The collection remained buried until the present curator, Zundoi Altangerel, unearthed 24 boxes of manuscripts and relics in 1991 and transferred them to a small museum in Sainshand.
 Another 22 boxes remained buried.
 In 2009, Altangerel and Austrian archaeologist Michael Eisenriegler unearthed two more crates in an event that was simulcast on the Internet on TV.

 In 2005 a digital archive of his original work was created with funding from the British Library's Endangered Archives Programme.
 It consists of 43,350 TIFF files.
 The project remains incomplete, however, since a number of the crates have been loaned out and not returned.

+In 2025, the name of a newly described fossil mammal genus discovered in the Gobi Desert, Ravjaa, was derived from Danzanravjaa's name.